void-land/hyprland-void-dots/README.md

    ```bash
    git clone https://github.com/hesam-init/.dots-hyprland.git ~/.dots-hyprland
    ```
 2. Change into the repository directory:

    ```bash
    cd ~/.dots-hyprland
    ```

+   > !
+Warning: Before executing the following command to sync configurations, ensure you have backed up your data to prevent any unintended loss.

 3. Run this command to sync configs: